openmindlab/grunt-spritesmith-hd/README.md

 Default: `{}`

 Options to pass to the Mustache template that generates your stylesheets.
-  - `{ functions: false }`: which will make it so the generated SCSS includes variables only, not mixins.
+  - `{ functions: false }`: the generated SCSS includes variables only, not mixins.
 This is handy if you are using multiple sprites in a project and don't want to duplicate the mixin definitions.
-  - `{ functions: false }`:
+  - `{ createMap: false }`: If true, will create a variabble map in the SCSS file
-  - Magic
+  - `{ varPrefix: none }`: String value to set a prefix for the variables in the generated SCSS

 #### ldCssTemplate